-Off-peak, when demand for electricity is lowest.
-Ontario households and small businesses use the majority of their electricity – nearly two thirds of it – during off-peak hours.
+- Off-peak, when demand for electricity is generally lower.
+Ontario households use most of their electricity – nearly two thirds of it – during off-peak hours.

-On-peak, when demand is highest.
-These are the busiest times of day – generally when people are cooking, starting up their computers and running heaters or air conditioners.
+- On-peak, when demand for electricity is generally higher.
+These are the busier times of day – generally when people are cooking, starting up their personal electronics and running heaters or air conditioners.

 Why Time-of-Use rates vary